Nacogdoches in Nacogdoches County, Texas — The American South (West South Central)

 Topics.
 This historical marker is listed in these topic lists: Cemeteries & Burial Sites • Colonial Era • Hispanic Americans • Settlements & Settlers.
 A significant historical year for this entry is 1773.

 Location.
 31° 36.221′ N, 94° 39.375′ W. Marker is in Nacogdoches, Texas, in Nacogdoches County.
-Marker is at the intersection of South Street and Main Street, on the left when traveling north on South Street.
+It is at the intersection of South Street and Main Street, on the left when traveling north on South Street.
 Touch for map.
 Marker is in this post office area: Nacogdoches TX 75961, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-Nacogdoches County Veterans Memorial (a few steps from this marker); William ("Bill") Goyens (within shouting distance of this marker); Johnson Furniture (within shouting distance of this marker); Forgotten Theater (within shouting distance of this marker); El Camino Real — Kings Highway (within shouting distance of this marker); Military Order of the Purple Heart (within shouting distance of this marker); Thomas Jefferson Rusk (within shouting distance of this marker); In Memory of Thomas F. McKinney (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: Nacogdoches County Veterans Memorial (a few steps from this marker); William ("Bill") Goyens (within shouting distance of this marker); Johnson Furniture (within shouting distance of this marker); Forgotten Theater (within shouting distance of this marker); El Camino Real Kings Highway (within shouting distance of this marker); Military Order of the Purple Heart (within shouting distance of this marker); Thomas Jefferson Rusk (within shouting distance of this marker); In Memory of Thomas F. McKinney (within shouting distance of this marker).
 Touch for a list and map of all markers in Nacogdoches.